aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/lightcellsdatahandler/_index.md

 ```

 Starts to process one cell.

+**Remarks**

 It will be called after one cell's data has been read.

 **Parameters:**
 | Parameter | Type | Description |